-T-ASE does not have strict page restrictions or limitations for publication but submitted papers should be close to intended length to facilitate prompt review.
-Submitting Long papers and then reducing the length after review is strongly discouraged.
-There is a mandatory overlength page charge of $175 per page for short papers and communication items after page five Transactions pages, and for regular papers after page ten Transaction pages including illustrations.
-This charge is $175 per page for each page over the first ten based on the final typeset length and not on manuscript length, and is a prerequisite for publication.
+T-ASE Papers can be of any length but a mandatory excess page charges apply after page 12 for Regular papers (this includes illustrations).
+Submitted papers should be close to the intended length to facilitate prompt review.
+Submitting long papers and then reducing length after review is strongly discouraged.
+This charge is $175 per page of each page over the first 12 pages for Regular papers.
+This is based on the final typeset length and not on manuscript length, and is a prerequisite for publication.

 Does T-ASE have any voluntary page charges?